oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 ### 3.1.2 Examples

 JADN type definitions are themselves information objects that can be represented in many ways.
-[Section 5.1](#5-1-type-definition-styles) defines two styles (table and IDL) that can be applied to type definitions in much the same manner as css styles are applied to html documents.
+[Section 5.1](#5-1-type-definition-styles) defines two styles (JADN-IDL and table) that can represent JADN definitions in a more readable format than JSON data.

 The [Protobuf](#proto) introduction has an example Person structure with three fields, the third of which is optional: